jfd235/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?

+It works well when there is silence, followed by a door being closed loudly, followed by more silence.

 1. When does it fail?

+If the door is closed multiple times in quick succession.

 1. When it fails, why does it fail?

+The volume buffer takes time to reset, so if the door is closed multiple times in rapid succession, the device may not pickup on all of the inputs.

 1. Based on the behavior you have seen, what other scenarios could cause problems?

+If the environment is very loud, then the system may mistake the loud noises for the door being closed.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+Likely not.
+The user will use the door as they normally would.

 1. How bad would they be impacted by a miss classification?

+They may just be confused, or wouldn't realize that they were closing the door loudly.

 1. How could change your interactive system to address this?

+Make sure that the deviced is placed in a way to best record the door volume, and make sure that there are fail-safes in place so that the system won't get caught in a constant state of thinking the door was being slammed.

 1. Are there optimizations you can try to do on your sense-making algorithm.

+Tweak the rate at which the stream of audio is recorded and sampled, so that the values computed by the device better represent the real world (i.e. a checking the volume of a smaller sample, like every 0.1 second, as opposed to every second).

 ### Part D
 ### Characterize your own Observant system